 - Provide an extended audio description for all prerecorded video content in synchronized media when audio descriptions can’t convey the sense of the video.

-- Also, provide an alternative to time-based media for all prerecorded video-only media.
+- Provide an alternative to time-based media for all prerecorded video-only media.

 - Provide an alternative for time-based media that presents equivalent information for live audio-only content.